mustafaonurbaser1/Senior_Design_Project/README.md

 ### How the start frontend
 >1.
-First enter the client folder
+First enter the client folder in the terminal
 >2.
 After that you need the install the libraries with **npm install** command if this command won't work you can use **npm install --force**.
 >3.
 Start react project with **npm start**.